 Information is powerful, and these reports will give you actionable items to help you move toward transformational changes in your schools.

 We recommend signing up for your report so Google can notify you as soon as the survey window opens in September, and using your own transformation report to start evaluating your use of Google for Education products and programs.
-If you need a reminder, click here to add events to your Google Calendar and we will keep you up to date with further information about the Google for Education transformation report.

 For help implementing changes based on your transformation report, book some time in with our Technical Services team by reaching out to email@example.com.
 Learn more about the various ways we can help your team.